Paladins (video game): Gameplay

 Paladins is a team-based first-person shooter that focuses on two groups of five players each, who compete for combat-based goals.
 The game is set in colorful sci-fi fantasy maps, where each player chooses a champion that cannot be repeated in the same team and cannot be changed in the match.
 Each champion has their own weapons, skills and fighting style; in addition, they can be enhanced and personalized from a card and skin system.
-The interface of each player is very profitable and customizable, with avatars and customizable borders to symbolize the player's profile; titles when reaching mastery level 30 with a champion, among others.
+The interface of each player is customizable, with avatars and customizable borders to symbolize the player's profile; titles when reaching mastery level 30 with a champion, among others.

-Game Modes
+Game modes

 There are different gameplay modes for Paladins: